dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/weaviate.md

 ---
 title: Weaviate
-description: Weaviate is an open source vector database that can be used as a destination in the DLT.
+description: Weaviate is an open source vector database that can be used as a destination in dlt.
 keywords: [weaviate, vector database, destination, dlt]
 ---